BrendanC11/osticket-postinstall/README.md

 <h2>Configuration Steps</h2>

 <p>

-The post configuration setup of the osTicket system is shown in this tutorial.
+This tutorial illustrates the process for configuring the osTicket system post-installation.

-Okay, fantastic! osTicket has been implemented from scratch.
-We will now concentrate on some post-installation setup and perform some system administration.
-New roles will first be configured within the help desk.
-Go to the Admin panel -> Agents -> Roles to accomplish this.
-We'll establish the Supreme Admin.
-Enter the name of the new role after selecting "Add new role." <br />
+Following the implementation of osTicket from scratch, attention is turned towards system administration and post-installation setup.

-Note: When you are in the Admin Panel at the top right will say Agent Panel and vice versa.
+Initially, new roles are configured within the help desk by accessing the Admin panel, selecting "Agents", and then "Roles".
+The first role to be established is the "Supreme Admin".
+To do so, click on "Add new role" and enter the name of the new role.
+It is worth noting that when navigating between the Agent and Admin Panels, the title in the top-right corner of the screen will update accordingly.
 </p>

 <p>